Alamantus/FeatherWiki/README.md

 When you're ready to build, simply use the `npm run build` to build Feather Wiki.

-To test a build, you can use `npm test` to build and serve the Server build on a local http server.
-The test script will allow
-Feather Wiki to use the "Save Wiki to Server" button—the output gets saved to `develop/put-save.html` if you need to check it.
+To test a build, you can use `npm test` to run a suite of tests that are defined in `scripts/tests` to check a number of different scenarios.
+Please make sure any changes you make don't cause tests to fail without either adjusting the tests or fixing your code.

 ### Details

-Feather Wiki uses a modified version of [Choo](https://choo.io) as its [base JavaScript framework](./nanochoo.js), a subset of [JSON-Compress](https://github.com/Alamantus/JSON-Compress) for minifying JSON output, a customized [pell](https://jaredreich.com/pell/) for its [HTML editor](./helpers/ed.js), and a greatly customized [md.js](https://github.com/thysultan/md.js) for its [Markdown parsing](./helpers/md.js).
+Feather Wiki uses a modified version of [Choo](https://choo.io) as its [base JavaScript framework](./featherchoo.js), a subset of [JSON-Compress](https://github.com/Alamantus/JSON-Compress) for minifying JSON output, a customized [pell](https://jaredreich.com/pell/) for its [HTML editor](./helpers/ed.js), and a greatly customized [md.js](https://github.com/thysultan/md.js) for its [Markdown parsing](./helpers/md.js).

 The overarching goal is to keep Feather Wiki as small as possible while still providing the most important features.
 Unfortunately, that's a pretty loose and fluid goal, but as long as you keep "as small as possible" in mind, you probably won't go too far astray.